diejuse/chroot_Maemo-leste_on_Android/README.md

   - "Save"

 WARNINGS TO USE ONBOARD PROPERLY:
+- You can change layout and theme executing onboard-settings.
 - Don't open onboard using the desktop icon or you will lose the right configuration.
 - Hildon-input-methos creates a conflict many times and breaks the vertical orientation mode of the screen.
 It occurs when you press the space bar key in vertical mode with the onboard keyboard.
 Solution: killall hildon-input-method.